sky-shift/skyshift/docs/source/quickstart/quickstart.rst

 In this quickstart, we will walk through:

-- Adding and removing clusters from SkyFlow.
+- Adding and removing clusters from SkyShift.
-- Creating and running SkyFlow jobs.
+- Creating and running SkyShift jobs.
-- Using SkyFlow CLI commands.
+- Using SkyShift CLI commands.

-Note that this tutorial assumes that SkyFlow is already installed and running.
+Note that this tutorial assumes that SkyShift is already installed and running.
 If not, please refer to the :ref:`installation guide <installation>`.

 Prerequisites